Auri-Fex/Halcova/halcova/stories/01_the_reading_story_v4.md

 "My echo is old," Fèinnav said carefully.
 "Degradation is common in echoes of her age."

 "Degradation usually means *losing* memories, not recovering them."
-The Warden turned her attention to Àrnnav.
-"And you—your mother worked in the Pattern House before her death.
-She would have had access to records.
-Registry entries.
-The kind of documentation that proves what patterns were assigned and what... offerings... were received."

-Àrnnav's face was blank.
-Whatever she was feeling, she'd learned long ago not to show it.

-"My mother died of fever."

-"Your mother died suddenly, conveniently, before she could share what she knew with anyone outside the system." Òràhd Vàscalìn's voice dropped.
-"I'm not your enemy, young Vonalnòc.
-I'm not either of your enemies.
+The Warden paused.
+"I'm not your enemy, young Còcalnòc.
 I'm looking for the truth—and in my experience, the truth has a way of serving the people the lies were designed to hurt."

 The offer hung in the air.

 *Tell me what you know.
-Help me expose the corruption.
-Let me be the weapon that destroys the system you both hate.*
+Help me expose the corruption.*

-Fèinnav looked at Àrnnav. Àrnnav looked at Fèinnav.

-And in that look, something passed between them—not trust, exactly.
-They'd known each other less than a week.
-But recognition.
-Understanding.
-The shared awareness of two people who saw the world clearly and knew that clear sight was rarely rewarded.
+But Fèinnav thought of Àrnnav, waiting somewhere in the crowd.
+Of her father's ledger, still in his study.
+Of the fragile alliance she was building with the Hand Quarter girl who had as much reason to hate her as to help her.

 "I don't know anything about corruption," Fèinnav said.
-"I'm just a newly Bound merchant's daughter celebrating Pattern Day with an acquaintance."
+"I'm just a newly Bound merchant's daughter celebrating Pattern Day."

-"And I'm just a Hand Quarter orphan eating festival scraps," Àrnnav added.
-"We don't know anything about ledgers or adjustments or purchased patterns."

 Òràhd Vàscalìn's expression didn't change.

-"Of course you don't."
+"Of course you are."
 She stepped back, adjusting her cloak.
-"Enjoy the festival, young women.
+"Enjoy the festival, young Còcalnòc.
 And remember—if you ever decide you do know something, the Òràhdar are always interested in truth."

 She disappeared into the crowd.

----

-"That was stupid."

-Àrnnav's voice was shaking.
-The blankness had cracked, and beneath it Fèinnav could see the fear—genuine, throat-closing terror of someone who'd learned what happened to people who attracted Warden attention.

-"Maybe."

-"She knows.
-She knows about your ledger, about my mother, about all of it.
-She's going to keep investigating until she finds proof, and then—"

-"And then what?
-She exposes the fraud, the wealthy families panic, and people like you get crushed in the chaos?"
-Fèinnav shook her head.
-"That's what my father said.
-That's what the Szòvòtar said.
-Everyone agrees that exposing the truth would be catastrophic—so catastrophic that we should all just keep living the lies."

-"They're not wrong."

-"They're not right either."
-Fèinnav looked out at the festival—the banners and music and celebrating crowds, all of it built on purchased patterns and corrupted readings and the elaborate fiction that the system served the divine instead of the wealthy.
-"If the choice is between comfortable lies and chaotic truth, maybe both options are wrong.
-Maybe there's a third way."

-"What third way?"

-"I don't know yet."
-Fèinnav took a breath.
-"But I know this: I'm going to live my real pattern.
-Tòvismaht and Cèresztàhd.
-Painful connections and constant choices.
-The Registry says I'm Ùtcai Szèrrav, and I'll let everyone believe that—I'll walk through the world wearing my purchased future like armor.
-But underneath, I'll know.
-I'll choose.
-I'll make every crossroads matter."

-Àrnnav stared at her.

-"That's the stupidest thing I've ever heard."

-"Probably."

-"It changes nothing."

-"It changes me."

-Silence.

-Then Àrnnav laughed—a real laugh, surprised out of her, carrying something that might have been the first genuine amusement she'd felt in years.

-"Tòvismaht and Cèresztàhd," she said.
-"Living a lie while knowing the truth.
-Making painful connections and impossible choices."
-She shook her head.
-"Fine.
-If you're going to be stupid about this, I might as well be stupid too.
-What do you need?"

-"Help.
-Information.
-Someone who knows the Hand Quarter, who can move in places I can't."
-Fèinnav met her eyes.
-"Someone who understands what it means to carry a pattern the world doesn't see."

-"And what do I get?"

-"Access.
-When I find anything about your mother in those records—if there's proof of what happened to her—you'll see it first."
-Fèinnav extended her hand.
-"Tòvismaht together.
-Painful connections.
-Whatever we find, we find together."

-Àrnnav looked at the offered hand.

-"You know this is dangerous.
-Whatever we dig up, whoever we threaten—they'll come for us.
-The wealthy families, the corrupt Readers, maybe the Òràhdar too.
-People have died for knowing less than we already know."

-"I know."

-"And you're still offering?"

-"I'm standing at a crossroads.
-That's what I do now."
-Fèinnav kept her hand extended.
-"Choose."

-Àrnnav hesitated.

-Then she took Fèinnav's hand.

-Her grip was callused, work-roughened, the hand of someone who'd spent her life laboring while others lounged.
-But the strength in it was real, and the look in her eyes was something Fèinnav recognized: the determination of someone who'd finally found a fight worth fighting.

-"Tòvismaht together," Àrnnav said.
-"But if you get me killed, I'm going to haunt you."

-"I'm going to haunt everyone anyway.
-That's what Tòvismaht do."

 ---